-These games may seem a little young for the 8th grade student - however, if you present the rules with a sense of humor, 8th graders will get into the competition with enthusiasm.
+These games may seem a little young for the high school student - however, if you present the rules with a sense of humor, high schoolers will get into the competition with enthusiasm.
 Given the wide spectrum of athleticism that probably exists in your class, these games may actually offer the student who is not ordinarily a strong competitor an opportunity to excel.